syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 **Add dependency**

-The following dependencies should be added to your pubspec.yaml file for exporting to Excel.
+The following dependencies must be added to your pubspec.yaml file for exporting to the Excel.

   {% highlight dart %}